teal024/Building_Components_Segment/README.md

 # StudyOnCurtainWall
-This is a personal program of Micro Service in Tongji , SE School.
+This is a project on CurtainWall Study cooperated with CE&SE.

 ### Backend : Python + Django